 If they start having more advanced memory issues, a home health aide may be required to help with medication management.

 Personal care starts with the basics.
 Try to set a bathing schedule that meets their needs.
 Daily showers are typically not necessary for an older loved one with a sedentary lifestyle.
-What they may only need is a daily sponge bath and a shower or full bath a few times a week.
+They may only need a daily sponge bath and a shower or full bath a few times a week.

-Try to minimize embarrassment by having a conversation about an upcoming activity they enjoy to take attention away from the situation Allow them to maintain as much of their self-care as is safely possible.
+Try to minimize embarrassment by having a conversation about an upcoming activity they enjoy to take attention away from the situation.
+Allow your loved one to maintain as much of their self-care as is safely possible.

 Prepare their bath water before bringing them into the bathroom to help minimize agitation.
-If they are suffering from Alzheimer's disease, often they become afraid of water and especially of the sound of running water.
+If they have Alzheimer's disease, they often become afraid of water, especially of the sound of running water.

 Don't forget dental care.
 It is one area that seniors are often able to maintain longer with minimal support.
-Routine dental care including regular visits to the dentist are essential for oral health and has even been linked to heart disease prevention.
+Routine dental care, including regular visits to the dentist, is essential for oral health and has even been linked to heart disease prevention.

 Most agencies serve a particular geographic area of several neighboring counties, although a few offer services statewide.
 This is especially true in smaller or less densely populated states.
 All the AAAs receive federal funding under the Older American Act and most supplement that funding with additional state and local revenues.

-Agencies may use the phrase "Area Agency on Aging" in their name such as the Area Agency on Aging of Southwest Arkansas, or they may simply call themselves the County Office on Aging.
+Agencies may use the phrase "Area Agency on Aging" in their name, such as the Area Agency on Aging of Southwest Arkansas, or simply call themselves the County Office on Aging.

-Each Area Agency on Aging provides a different suite of services although there are basic services which are provided by nearly all AAAs.
+Each Area Agency on Aging provides a different suite of services, although there are basic services that are supplied by nearly all AAAs.
 These include: